SUBSTANCE ABUSE & SSD BENEFITS

 When you contact us, explain your issues with drugs and alcohol.
 Chances are you have a dual diagnosis, such as mental health condition and addiction.
 If you are sober and seeking treatment, then we will help you with your SSD case.

 As your legal team, we will want you to seek medical help and treatment for all of your issues.
 We will submit all of your medical records to the SSA.
 The SSA will also look to your medical records to see if you are sober.
 If you don’t have a doctor, then the SSA may send you to one of theirs for a free medical exam.
-You can learn about how to prepare for SSA’s mental exam.
+You can learn how to prepare for SSA’s mental exam.

 Therefore, if you have not tried to conquer your abuse of drugs and alcohol.
 And, that is the main reason you cannot work.
 Then, the SSA will not grant your case.
-You must do what you can to stop abuse of drugs and alcohol before you file an application for SSD benefits.
+You must do what you can to stop your abuse of drugs and alcohol before you file an application for SSD benefits.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS